riccardomerlin/docker-debug-nodejs/README.md

 debugger in VS Code stopping in the break point set in the previous step.

 ### Hot-reload
+_Note: it works only when running the container with `docker-compose`_

 Edit the following line in [/src/index.js](/src/index.js)
 ```javascript
 res.end('Hello Docker World!')